irfanjat/Irfanjat/readme.md

 ## `$ cat about.txt`

-I build infrastructure that doesn't need babysitting.
+I build infrastructure that's reproducible, auditable, and quietly reliable.

-**8+ months** deep in production-grade AWS architecture, GitOps pipelines, and Kubernetes observability — self-taught, hands-on, and shipping real work across **20+ public repositories**.

-My stack centers on Terraform IaC, GitHub Actions CI, ArgoCD GitOps, and a full Prometheus · Grafana · Loki observability layer.
-I care about systems that are reproducible, auditable, and quietly reliable — infrastructure that just works.
+My work spans Kubernetes operators in Go, GitOps pipelines with ArgoCD, production AWS via modular Terraform, and DevSecOps pipelines with security gates at every stage.
+I care about systems that just work — no babysitting required.

-Currently pursuing a **BS in Computer Science** at the University of Sindh, Jamshoro.
-Certifications from **IBM** and **AWS**.
-Always building something.
+Currently pursuing a BS in Computer Science at the University of Sindh.

 <br/>